 The alligator harvest permit report must be completed within 24 hours of harvesting the alligator.
-The completed harvest report must be mailed or faxed no more than five (5) business days after harvest.
+The completed harvest report may be filed online at www.gooutdoorssouthcarolina.com, or mailed or faxed no more than five (5) business days after harvest.
 A copy of the alligator harvest permit must accompany the alligator hide at all times.
 Please be sure to read and follow the directions carefully and fill the permit out completely.